unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/core/security/authentication.md

 The credentials are transmitted to the request via a ChallengeResponse object as follow:

+    public static void main(String args[]) {
         ClientResource resource = new ClientResource("http://localhost:8182/");

         // Send an authenticated request using the Basic authentication scheme. resource.setChallengeResponse(ChallengeScheme.HTTP_BASIC, "login", "secret");

         // Send the request
         resource.get();
         // Should be 200
         System.out.println(resource.getStatus());
+    }

+If you try to access http://localhost:8182/ via a web browser, a window will appear to type in your credentials.

 HTTP Digest authentication
 ==========================